All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Lifting Heavy GLP-1: Complete Guide

-Lifting heavy while taking a GLP-1 receptor agonist like semaglutide or tirzepatide is not only safe but strongly recommended to preserve lean muscle mass during medication-driven weight loss.
+Lifting heavy while taking a GLP-1 receptor agonist like semaglutide or tirzepatide isn't only safe but strongly recommended to preserve lean muscle mass during medication-driven weight loss.
 Resistance training with challenging loads signals your body to retain muscle even in a caloric deficit, directly countering the lean mass loss that can accompany GLP-1 therapy without exercise.

 Why Heavy Lifting Matters on GLP-1 Medications